Tony Atlas: World Championship Wrestling (1992–1993)

 Teaming with The Barbarian, Atlas made his debut as a heel for WCW on the October 10, 1992, with a victory over Jeff Daniels and TA McCoy.
 They were immediately programmed by WCW Vice President Bill Watts into a feud with Barry Windham and Dustin Rhodes.
-He suffered his first pinfall when he was defeated by Tom Zenk in Chicago, IL on October 31, 1992.
+He suffered his first pinfall when he was defeated by Tom Zenk in Chicago, Illinois on October 31, 1992.
 Atlas entered the King of Cable tournament but was defeated by Big Van Vader in the quarterfinals.
 On the house show circuit he continued his partnership with the Barbarian and received title matches against Ricky Steamboat and Shane Douglas, but were unsuccessful in obtaining the NWA/WCW Tag-Team Championship.

 On January 2, 1993, Atlas entered a tournament to crown a new United States Heavyweight Champion following the vacating of the title by an injured Rick Rude.
 Atlas pinned Van Hammer in the quarterfinals.
 In the semi-finals he fell to Dustin Rhodes.
 Atlas also became part of a storyline where a bounty had been placed on rookie Erik Watts head; Atlas entered a house show series in January 1993 with the young Watts but was winless.
-He made an appearance on Clash of the Champions XXII in Milwaukee, WI on January 13, 1993, and lost an arm wrestling contest to Vinnie Vegas.
+He made an appearance on Clash of the Champions XXII in Milwaukee, Wisconsin on January 13, 1993, and lost an arm wrestling contest to Vinnie Vegas.
 Following a match with Steve Regal on February 5, Atlas left the promotion.